-- 1. Discuss the importance of climate and weather phenomena on phosphorus application timing: - a. intensity of rainfall. - b. type of precipitation. - c. duration of precipitation. - d. runoff and erosion. - 2.
-Discuss the mechanisms of phosphorus loss to surface water. - 3.
+- 1. Discuss the importance of the following climate and weather phenomena on phosphorus application timing: - a. intensity. - b. type of precipitation. - c. duration of precipitation. - d. runoff. - e. frozen ground considerations. - 2.
+Explain the mechanisms of phosphorus loss to surface water. - 3.
 Discuss reduction strategies and management for particulate phosphorus loss. - 4.
 Discuss reduction strategies and management for dissolved phosphorus loss. - 5.
-Discuss how phosphorus contamination of surface water can occur from tile drainage due to timing of application.
+Explain how phosphorus contamination of surface water can occur from tile drainage due to timing of application.